How does malware get past security software?

 Internet Security Companies:

 Internet security companies generally come in behind the malware codes in the arms race.
 Why?
 Because Internet security companies are plugging holes in the dam.
-To a certain extent their codes can anticipate what the malware of the future might look like, but for the most
+To a certain extent their codes can anticipate what the malware of the future might look like, but for the most part they’re just combatting the malware that the bad guys are coming up with.

 General Software Companies: